Jane Kershaw, owner and founder of Hope Breastfeeding Support.

 I received my ICEA, and later, ASPO certification as a childbirth educator in the early 70’s.
 I worked to get fathers accepted in the labor and delivery suites, introduced Lamaze education to the Macon, Georgia area and in Dayton, Ohio.
 I also taught in Louisville, Kentucky and later Nashville, Tennessee.
 One of my aspirations was to become a midwife, something that never came to fruition.
 However, in 1986, I was selected to start training as a Lactation Consultant and to open a lactation service at what was then known as West Side Hospital.
 It was an amazing experience to be on the ground floor of something new and innovative – providing lactation care from birth and onward.
 I served as Coordinator of the Lactation Service at Tristar Centennial Women’s Hospital until late 2015 when I retired.
 I also served two years as president of Tennessee Lactation Consultants Association, retiring in 2015.

-I have 5 children and 8 grandchildren (soon to be 9) and two great-grandchildren, so far.
+I have 5 children and 11 grandchildren (soon to be 12) and three great-grandchildren, so far.
 I have enjoyed helping many of my family members with breastfeeding.
 This has helped me gain insight into the personal as well as the professional aspect of breastfeeding difficulties.

 Besides supporting mothers and families with breastfeeding, I enjoy singing in my church choir, The Church at Grace Park in White House, Tennessee, oil painting, Zumba, sewing, cooking, reading and gardening.
 Now that I am retired, I expect to get to spend more time with my hobbies, volunteering and seeing my 11 (SO FAR) grandbabies!